GU-CLASP/GU-CLASP.github.io/_pages/concluding-conference/program.md

 - Probing Discourse Coherence with a Polarity Reversal and the Explanation Relation<br>
 *Aleksandre Maskharashvili and Symon Jory Stevens-Guille*

-- Computational Language Biomarkers: A Window into the Brain<br>
+- A Scalable Framework for Automated Multimodal Language Biomarkers in Clinical Neurology: The Open Brain AI Platform<br>
 *Charalambos Themistocleous*